 Your Florida renters insurance pays to defend you against claims that your negligence caused someone else to suffer bodily injury or property damage.
 That defense coverage applies whether the claim is true, false, or frivolous.
 The policy pays for your lawyer, but you are the client and the lawyer represents you.
 In the event that settling the claim is the best option, or you are proven to be liable, the policy also pays for the loss up to the policy limit.

 Liability claims aren’t limited to a fire you start in your own apartment.
 Florida renters insurance travels with you.
 If you’re walking through a parking lot with your keys in hand and you scratch someone’s car with the keys accidentally, your liability can cover that property damage because it was caused by your negligence.
 Depending on the size of the loss, renters insurance in Florida also might cover that loss under Damage to Property of Others coverage.
 That’s a small no fault coverage that handles small losses more efficiently.

 Where Do My Florida Premium Dollars Go?

 You won’t see any hokey Effective Coverage TV commercials, because we don’t think your Florida renters insurance premium dollars should be spent on them.
-In 2017, it’s more important than ever to keep costs down while maintaining the coverage you need to protect your lifestyle.
+We believe it’s more important than ever to keep costs down while maintaining the coverage you need to protect your lifestyle.
 Instead of hiring actresses or lizards to promote the company, we hire insurance experts who are passionate about coverage.